-Litchis get dried sooner if kept open at room temperature for a few hours and therefore should often be moistened to keep them fresh.
+Litchis dry sooner if kept open at room temperature for a few hours, and therefore, should often be moistened to keep them fresh.
 Fresh fruits can be stored at room temperature for up to 2-3 days and can be stored for up to five weeks in the refrigerator.
 They can also be frozen or dried and canned for the purpose of exporting.

 Separate each fruit from the stalk and wash them in cold water.
 To peel; gently pinch at the stem end and peel away outer coat slowly as in the top picture.
 Alternatively, using a small paring knife, make an incision in its tough outer skin lengthwise all the way to the tip.
 Take care not to squeeze its flesh, or else, you may squirt and lose juice!
 Next; carefully peel away the tough outer skin along with the thin inner membrane to expose beautiful, jelly textured translucent white flesh.
 Eat peeled whole berry, as you eat grapes.
 Do not bite.
 To enjoy, gently suck its divinely sweet juice by rolling between your tongue and palate and then spit out its seed.

 Here are some serving tips:

 Fresh lychee arils or flesh should be enjoyed all alone without any additions/seasonings.

 Litchi slices can be a great addition to fruit salads and dressings.

 Lychee juice can be a refreshing drink during the summer season.

 Litchis can be used in jellies, jams, sorbet, sauces, and syrups.

 Litchi fruit allergic reactions are quite rare to occur.
 Its seeded, sweet pulp can be safely given to children.
 People with diabetes may want to avoid eating too many of them because of their high sugar content.
 (Medical disclaimer)